 As humanity transitions to a sustainable, renewable energy-powered society, we believe that we are witnessing the next step in human evolution.
 We are living through a turning point in history.
 Humans learning to harness renewable energy is an enormous breakthrough, similar to our early ancestors’ discovery of fire and the development of tools.
 It is a discovery that will fundamentally change the course of human history.
 From this point on, humans will be able to power their work, their play, and their lives with energy that’s abundant, sustainable, decentralized, and accessible to all.
 That's why our organization is called RE-volv: Renewable Energy + Evolve.

-For more resources, visit the Solar Energy Industries Association's customer resources page.
+For more resources, visit the Solar Energy Industries Association's Resources page.